supervisely/docs/customization/agents/custom_docker_registry/custom_docker_registry.md

 This method is better for you if you want only specific users to have access to Docker registry credentials.

-Open "Account Settings" -> "Registers" -> click the "Add" button.
-Fill the form and click "Add registry".
+Open "Account Settings" -> "Registries" -> click the "Add" button.
+Fill in the form and click "Add registry".

 ![](add_custom_registry.png)